 Other key treatments for fibromyalgia are exercise, rest/sleep, stress reduction and additional medicines.
 A combination of treatments can be the best way to help you live with your fibromyalgia as comfortably as possible.

 Sarapin® Injections are a natural type of an injectable painkiller.
 They work by targeting C-type nerves from the body.
 They are injected straight to the painful area and provide quick and natural pain relief.
 Sarapin® injections can help with most chronic pain, not just fibromyalgia.

 How can chiropractic care help my fibromyalgia?

 Yes.
 For some people chiropractic adjustments are helpful.
-Realigning your back and neck can relieve stress, and increase blood flow to your central nervous system which in turn can decrease or eliminate the pain associated with fibromyalgia.
+Realigning your back and neck can relieve stress, and increase blood flow to your central nervous system which in turn can decrease or entirely treat the pain associated with fibromyalgia.